brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 This is one of the most important hooks since it defines what will (or not) be called next.
 It tries to fetch the resource via through the [`crossplane.io/external-name`](http://crossplane.io/external-name) resource annotation and then:

 1. If the annotation does not exist, is empty or the the vendor returns “not found”, it triggers `Create` by returning `ResourceExists: false`
 2. If it exists, it should always update the status of the MR (it is done via pointer when `cr.Status.AtProvider` is set) and the return must always have `ResourceExists: true`.
-The last part depends if the observed status matches the claim spec:
+The last part depends if the observed status matches the managed resource's desired state in `spec.forProvider`:
    1. If it matches, this is effectively an import and the it must return `ResourceUpToDate: true` and set it to available
    2. If does not, it must trigger an `Update` by returning `ResourceUpToDate: false`